 In this situation, Uninsured Motorist Bodily Injury (UMBI) coverage, if you have it, would cover the cost.

 If the driver has only a very low level of injury coverage on their liability policy, their insurance might not cover the full amount of treatment you require.
 In this situation if you have, Underinsured Motorist (UIM) Bodily Injury coverage you have would layer on top of that driver’s liability limits

 Uninsured or underinsured motorist insurance coverage is a requirement in 19 states, but in many other states this is standard on most policies.

 Even if you live in a state where it is not mandatory, the impact on your insurance premiums is pretty minor.
 It’s a relatively inexpensive way to protect yourself.

 Collision and Comprehensive insurance

 The other major area of auto insurance to consider is coverage for your own vehicle.
-There are two types of cover, comprehensive and collision.
+There are two types of coverage, comprehensive and collision.
 The difference between comprehensive and collision works out like this: